 Please check the copyright statements on the site before using the image.
 Most of the sites listed on this page permit users to download the images for non-commercial purposes, such as in for use in lectures, as long as the source of the image is included.

 AccessMedicine Multimedia [SOM] - Search or browse the index of videos.
-To search for images, select "Advanced Search", then select "Images" in the gray toolbar below the search box.
+To search for images, select "Advanced Search", then select "Images" in the toolbar above the search box.

 American Society of Hematology (ASH) Image Bank [Free] - Contains over 2100 images.
 Free registration required to download images.